-The three albums Carn recorded for Gamble And Huff's Philadelphia International Records label between 1977 and 1979 are probably her best, and introduced the singer to pop and R&B audiences for the first time.
-Her hits during this period included ‘Free Love’, ‘Don't Let It Go To Your Head’ and ‘My Love Don't Come Easy’.
-She moved to Motown Records for 1983's Trust Me, which provided her first major singles success with ‘If You Don't Know Me By Now’ and a duet with Bobby Militello on ‘Let's Stay Together’.
-Carn later found time to contribute to records by Kenny Gamble (‘Love Is Beautiful When It's Right’) and Stanley Turrentine (‘Night Breeze’).
-Adding an ‘e’ to her last name, she signed a new recording contract with the Atlantic Records imprint Omni and enjoyed immediate success with 1986's chart-topping R&B hit, ‘Closer Than Close’.
-Further hits followed in the late 80s, including ‘Flame Of Love’, ‘Everything Must Change’ and ‘Ain't No Way’.
-Carne carried on recording into the 90s, completing a touching tribute album to the late songwriter Van McCoy.
-She continues to tour for six months every year, spending the rest of her time at home in Atlanta with her three children. ~ Rovi Staff
+The three albums Carn recorded for Gamble & Huff's Philadelphia International Records label between 1977 and 1979 are probably her best, and introduced the singer to pop and R&B audiences for the first time.
+Her hits during this period included "Free Love," "Don't Let It Go to Your Head," and "My Love Don't Come Easy."
+She moved to Motown Records for 1983's Trust Me, which provided her first major singles success with "If You Don't Know Me by Now" and a duet with Bobby Militello on "Let's Stay Together."
+Carn later found time to contribute to records by Kenny Gamble ("Love Is Beautiful When It's Right") and Stanley Turrentine ("Night Breeze").
+Adding an "e" to her last name, she signed a new recording contract with the Atlantic Records imprint Omni and enjoyed immediate success with 1986's chart-topping R&B hit "Closer Than Close."
+Further hits followed in the late '80s, including "Flame of Love," "Everything Must Change," and "Ain't No Way."
+Carne carried on recording into the '90s, completing a touching tribute album to the late songwriter Van McCoy.
+In the years that followed, she continued to tour for six months annually, spending the rest of her time at home in Atlanta with her three children. ~ Rovi Staff